pierre-tranchard/framework-bundle/Resources/doc/component.md

 This class is able to generate a unique one time password during a time window.
 It can be helpful for two-factors authentication for instance.
 > - **Scrambler / ScramblerInterface:**
 ScramblerInterface is an interface designed to create implementation for encrypting and decrypting a string.
 The Scrambler class is an implementation of the interface.
-This class encrypt and decrypt string thanks to a 32 bytes key (64 characters) and a sha256 algorithm.
+This class encrypt and decrypt string thanks to a 32 bytes key (64 characters).
 > - **StringUtilities:**
 This class exposed several methods, such as, a method to get the filename from a string without its extension, a method to slugify a string and another method designed to replace white spaces by a character.